FEATURED ONLINE MBA PROGRAMS

 The Whittemore School of Business and Economics at the University of New Hampshire partners with local and national businesses to provide students with real-world business challenges and opportunities.
 The school offers its traditional MBA as a traditional, on-campus full-time program, a weekend and evening part-time program and an innovative online course of study.
 All three approaches are accredited by the Association to Advance collegiate Schools of Business (AACSB), as is the school's part-time Executive MBA.
 The part-time, online and executive MBA options are for mature, highly-motivated candidates with strong organizational skills.
 These programs, though flexible, are every bit as rigorous as those taken on by full-time students.
 You can complete them in as few as two years or as many as six.
 Whittemore also offers a joint MBA/Juris Doctor program.

 Franklin Pierce offers six innovative MBA tracks, each of which is available on their campuses in Portsmouth, Concord, Lebanon and Rindge, or as an online degree.
-While the programs can be completed on an accelerated 12-month schedule, you also have the option of pursuing them at your own pace as you balance your career with your education.
+While the programs can be completed in 12 months, you also have the option of pursuing them at your own pace as you balance your career with your education.
 The energy and sustainability track emphasizes social responsibility, energy management and environmental stewardship, while the MBA in health administration prepares you for a senior leadership role in one of the fastest growing sectors of the economy.
 The human resource management track prepares you for a career in talent management, while the MBA in information technology puts you at the center of innovation and entrepreneurship in technology fields.
 Leadership and Sports Management tracks are also offered.

 Plymouth State University allows you to pursue your MBA part time at night or on weekends; you have the option of taking classes on campus, completely online or through a combination of in-person and distance learning.
 This flexibility includes a rolling enrollment process so that you can begin your studies when it fits with your schedule.
 You can complete the program in an intense 12 months or space classes so that you can balance full-time work with your studies.
 The school offers seven areas of concentration: health care administration, the human side of business, international business, investment and finance, organizational communication, strategic marketing management and small business and entrepreneurship.